TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 <Action>(E key or Y button) to activate TSM
 <Reload>(R key or B button) to activate Free cam
 <Dash>(Shift or Left stick click) to activate Static camera
+<Change Stance>(C key or A button) to have Quiet move to last usermarker

 Known Issues
 ------------------------------